ecRaviSharma/gittest/README.md

 Usage

-mkdir <directoryname>
+mkdir <directoryname>.
-cd <directoryname>
+cd <directoryname>.

-git init .                                        // To initialize the current local folder with git git config --global user.name ecRaviSharma        // To add the username git config --global user.email rsbvm45@gmail.c    // To add the email git add <filename>                                // To add the file in the staging area
+git init .                                        // To initialize the current local folder with git. git config --global user.name ecRaviSharma        // To add the username git config --global user.email rsbvm45@gmail.c    // To add the email git add <filename>                                // To add the file in the staging area